wp-plugins/wp-admin-block/readme.txt

 === WP Block Admin ===
 Contributors: justingreerbbi, Blackbirdi Interactive Donate link: http://blackbirdi.com/
-Tags: Auth, admin,
+Tags: Auth, admin
 Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 1.0
+Stable tag: 1.1

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.

-== Description ==

 WP Block Admin is a simple plugin that allows you to restrict access to the defualt Wordpress admin panel.
 This plugin works great if you are running WPMU and you do not want your users to use the default admin panel.

+== Description ==

 Wp Black Admin allows you to enter a user defined key (set in the plugin options) that be used to enter the wp-login page.
 Any attempts to get to access the login screen without the secret key will result in the user being redirected back to the root url.
 If the user does manage to get the login screen and login, they will be redirect back to the root url aswell.
 Only user ID of 1 is able to be in the admin panel.